laurajlai/green_sun/README.md

 Key: Collect these at the end of the level to clear.

 Door: Run to the door in order to finish the level.
-Remember, you can``'``t leave without a key!
+Remember, you can't leave without a key!

 Gate/Button: Step on the button to deactivate the gate.
-Otherwise, you``'``ll just get thrown back.
+Otherwise, you'll just get thrown back.

 Portal: Woah!
 Where did the door go?!
 These blocks transport you to different parts of the level.